Radioactive Material Use

 The University maintains a medical use license of broad scope (Type A) issued by the Minnesota Department of Health and a specific license of broad scope issued by the U.S. Nuclear Regulatory Commission for the use of radioactive materials on all campuses, institutes and experiment stations within the State of Minnesota and on Lake Superior.

-The All-University Radiation Protection Committee (AURPC) in conjunction with the Radiation Protection Division (RPD) of the DEHS review and approve all use authorizations, and conduct routine audits and inspections of all use areas to document compliance with applicable rules and regulations.
+The All-University Radiation Protection Committee (AURPC) in conjunction with the Department of Radiation Safety (DRS) reviews and approves all use authorizations.
 The AURPC has reviewed and approved Radioactive Materials Procedures that provide guidance and instructions to prospective and current users of radioactive materials.
 All users of radioactive materials must comply with these procedures.
+DRS conducts routine audits and inspecetions of all use areas to document compliance with applicable rules and regulations.

 Radioactive Materials Procedures